oracle/node-oracledb/doc/src/index.rst

 <license>`.
 Changes in the node-oracledb releases can be found in the
 :ref:`release notes <releasenotes>`.

+This module is currently tested with Node.js 16, 18, and 20 against Oracle
+Database 23c, 21c, 19c, 12c, and 11gR2.

 You can use assistive technology products, such as screen readers, while you work with the node-oracledb documentation.
 You can also use the keyboard instead of the mouse.